fun-stack/local-env/README.md

-# lambda-server
+# fun-stack-local

-Can replicate fun-stack infrastructure locally: AWS lambdas with a HTTP/WS Server, local cognito.
+Replicate fun-stack infrastructure locally: AWS lambdas with a HTTP/WS Server, local cognito.

 See Examples for how to use it:
 - Scala Project Template: [fun-stack-example](https://github.com/fun-stack/fun-stack-example)